-With time, I started to read a lot about neuroscience, psychology and philosophy and realized that thoughts don’t have that power.
+With time, I started to read a lot about neuroscience, psychology, and philosophy and realized that thoughts don’t have that power.
 Thoughts are only images in my mind that we recollect or anticipate.
-Our behaviour is mainly guided by emotions (as Damasio and Ledoux concluded) and by subconscious structures.
+Our behavior is mainly guided by emotions (as Damasio and Ledoux concluded) and by subconscious structures.
 Our conscious thought and feeling is, by the way, the result of unconscious mechanisms that we can control.

-However, although I don’t believe anymore that thought can produce disease in the body, the fact is that I maintained the habit of checking my thoughts when I read something that scared me, about mental disease for example.
+However, although I don’t believe anymore that thought can produce disease in the body, the fact is that I maintained the habit of checking my thoughts when I read something that scared me, about a mental disease for example.
 Ie, I realize that I didn’t stop to believe fully in my false belief.
 I still have the belief that I can’t think about something I don’t want to have.
 I continue to make the cognitive pattern I did when I was 10.
 I don’t do it for fear of body disease but I do it for other things.
 It’s like the thought experiment of the white bear.
 If I try not to think about a white bear, I will think about it more.

 What can you tell me about all this?

 Thank you for your email and for trusting me with your question, which you seem to have put both effort and time into understanding on a deeper level.
-You seem to sincerely wanting to get to the truth and I will share some thoughts that hopefully will bring you closer to it.
+You seem to sincerely want to get to the truth and I will share some thoughts that hopefully will bring you closer to it.
 It is a good question and maybe I will publish our email exchange as a blog post on my website, without your name or personal details of course.
 I think it could help others as well.

-As you are mentioning – trying to replace a belief (“my thinking about decease can make me ill”) with another (“my thoughts don’t have the power to effect my health”) will not change the original belief.
+As you are mentioning – trying to replace a belief (“my thinking about decease can make me ill”) with another (“my thoughts don’t have the power to affect my health”) will not change the original belief.
 It is a bigger chance it will stack beliefs on top of each other.
-And as you experienced possibly add self judgments about still having the original belief.
-This is what often happens when we read self help books or practice positive affirmations without addressing underlying beliefs – now we know what we are “supposed” to think and feel and are trying to make ourselves feel that way.
+And as you experienced possibly add self-judgments about still having the original belief.
+This is what often happens when we read self-help books or practice positive affirmations without addressing underlying beliefs – now we know what we are “supposed” to think and feel and are trying to make ourselves feel that way.
 But the original belief is still in place and it is likely that we start feeling bad every time thoughts or emotions originating from that belief shows up.
 “I should be over this”, “I know it’s not true so why am I believing it” and so on.
-Practicing acceptance and observing it instead of labelling or wanting to change it will help with the anxiety.
-This is much easier said than done though, cause the judgements are held by specific parts of our unconscious.
+Practicing acceptance and observing it instead of labeling or wanting to change it will help with the anxiety.
+This is much easier said than done though, cause the judgments are held by specific parts of our unconscious.
 To access these you can use similar ways to what I will mention further down.

 Replacing a belief with another is like burying bodies in the same grave.
 Just because you put a new body on top of the old doesn’t mean that the old corps went away.
-Or you made a plate of spaghetti and now you don’t want it anymore, so you put a chick pea stew on top of it.
+Or you made a plate of spaghetti and now you don’t want it anymore, so you put a chickpea stew on top of it.
 Your plate is now fuller and the pasta is not gone.

 To understand why you can’t just replace an old belief with a new thought you have to understand how a belief is formed and what holds it together.
-A belief is put into place with a clear thought, a strong emotion and faith.
+A belief is put into place with a clear thought, strong emotion, and faith.
 Going back to the example of the spaghetti dish – this time imagine that the thought is the plate.
 It is not a dish by itself without the food on it, the emotions.
-When there is emotion we have a way of believing the thought as true, our minds see the thought as confirmed since it matches the emotion (even if we made the whole story up) – now we have faith in the thought.
-We have several thoughts everyday that we do not believe or pay much attention to.
-But when adding food and flavourings to the dish it now looks very tempting and we want to eat it.
+When there is an emotion we have a way of believing the thought as true, our minds see the thought as confirmed since it matches the emotion (even if we made the whole story up) – now we have faith in the thought.
+We have several thoughts every day that we do not believe or pay much attention to.
+But when adding food and flavorings to the dish it now looks very tempting and we want to eat it.
 A belief is formed.

 There are different roads and techniques to take apart a belief and I will mention two, that also can be used together.
-One is accessing the emotion it was created with, allowing it and releasing it.
+One is accessing the emotion it was created with, allowing it, and releasing it.
 Another is to see the logic (or lack thereof) it was put into place with.
-This is not an intellectual process but a visit to that part of you that believed this to be true and update it on the changes that has taken place since it was created.
-These parts of your unconscious are often oblivious to the fact that you have grown up and have others way to take care of yourself and other knowledge than when you where 10.
+This is not an intellectual process but a visit to that part of you that believed this to be true and update it on the changes that have taken place since it was created.
+These parts of your unconscious are often oblivious to the fact that you have grown up and have other ways to take care of yourself and other knowledge than when you were 10.
 When you reach them, listen to their logic with curiosity, acknowledge them and maybe even share some updates with them there is often a dissonance that creates a crack in their world.
 Being present with that dissonance or even actively helping these part of you to move along will shift them and the belief they held.

 Sometimes a belief can be changed in an instance this way.
-Sometimes you need to visit them more times to get to the different layers, which leads me into the last thought I want to leave with you.
+Sometimes you need to visit them more times to get to the different layers, which leads me to the last thought I want to leave with you.

-Some beliefs stand alone and some are deeply intertwined with others in big belief systems.
+Some beliefs stand-alone and some are deeply intertwined with others in big belief systems.
 When you get to and shift a core belief, several other beliefs will fall with it.
 Other times we need to visit them one by one and often discover new ones underneath the one we were working on.
-In your specific example there might be other beliefs that your visible one is resting on.
-You might not be able to get to the one about your thoughts making you sick without revealing others that for example could be about listening to your family and your sister, feeling bad for asking too many questions or about spiritual vs scientific paths in life.
+In your specific example, there might be other beliefs that your visible one is resting on.
+You might not be able to get to the one about your thoughts making you sick without revealing others that for example could be about listening to your family and your sister, feeling bad for asking too many questions, or about spiritual vs scientific paths in life.
 (I am making these up as examples, they can be anything connected in the most subtle ways to this situation.)